Nat485/nat-lab-intro-to-express-response/README.md

 </details>

 What does this error message mean?
+It is attempting to send two responses at the same time.

 <details><summary>Hint/Reminder</summary>